Enhance and Document Your Teaching Practices and Goals

 - Five pedagogy workshops: In no particular order, graduate students and postdocs are required to participate in at least five structured pedagogy programs sponsored by the McGraw Center.
 One of the five required programs may be in an academic department or other campus units, such as the Princeton Writing Program or the Council on Science and Technology.
 See our Pedagogy and Professional Development Workshops page for sessions that are related to the Teaching Transcript Program.

 - Written teaching statement and syllabus: Graduate students and postdocs are also required to complete a statement of teaching philosophy and an original syllabus for an introductory or lower-level disciplinary course.
-These documents are submitted to the teaching transcript program and reviewed in a consultation.
+These documents are submitted to the teaching transcript program using the Submit Teaching Statement and Syllabus form and reviewed in a consultation.
 Documents should then be updated with suggested material, and go through a final review.
 We recommend that you read our web pages and FAQs on writing teaching statements as you write or revise your materials.

 For further information about the program, please contact Sarah Schwarz, Associate Director, Teaching Initiatives and Programs for Graduate Students, or 8-4184.
 Use the Teaching Transcript Program Enrollment form to begin the process of establishing a Teaching Transcript.